Can a particle moves zigzag in time?: Conclusion

 \section{Conclusion}

 We studied the possibility of a zigzag motion in time for a particle obeying the standard laws of quantum mechanics.
-The transition amplitudes containing the reverse (zigzag) motion in time were calculated using the path integral approach.
-It is shown that the inclusion of time zigzags in trajectories causes difficulties in determining the path integral measure.
-It can be correctly defined if only one time zigzag is assumed.
+The transition amplitudes, which include the reverse (zigzag) motion in time, were calculated using the standard path integral approach.
+Correct determination of the path integral measure is required to account for time zigzags.

-The main result is that time zigzags are not forbidden at the quantum level.
-Moreover, a time interval between turning points can be arbitrarily large, but it has no effect on the transition amplitude.
+The primary finding is that time zigzags are not prohibited at the quantum level. {Singularities at time reversal points are smoothed by integration over neighboring trajectories.
+In addition, the time interval between turning points can be arbitrarily large without leaving any traces in the transition amplitude.
+This result is not consistent with the assumptions made at the end of section 3. }

 This conclusion is also applicable to free scalar fields considered as a set of non-interacting oscillators.
 Theories with higher derivatives need further analysis.